 My research on “The Curious Case of Captain Jonathan Baker” is a perfect example of the importance of actually finding and studying the source documents of the subject you are researching.
-I had always read about Tory’s and our Patriot forefathers and had a general “feel” for this history surrounding the subject.
-But to actually find the transcripts of the meetings expressing the actual words and feelings of those who had lived through this period brought it alive to me in a way no history book could.
+I had always read about Tory’s and our Patriot forefathers and had a general “feel” for the history surrounding the subject.
+But to actually find the transcripts of the meetings expressing the actual words and feelings of those who had lived through this period brought it to life for me in a way no history book could.
 These were real people, not just passages in a book.
-To find and actual record of a Patriots home being taken away by a Tory sympathizer, and right in my home town, was to me quite amazing.
-It brought cold, factual history to life for me.
+To find and actual record of a Patriots home possibly being taken away by a Tory sympathizer, and right in my home town, was to me quite amazing.
+It brought cold, factual history to life.
 Those of you who are familiar with this site will also recognize in this story two characters who are featured in other areas of this site.
 One is our old friend Ananias Smith, a strange character with the nick name of “Old Rooster-Skin Narse” who is featured in the “Patchogue Stories” section of this site and the other is Lieutenant Jonathan Baker, Captain Jonathan Bakers father, who is featured in the “Traveling Dead of Patchogue” section of the site.
 You can imagine my surprise when I stumbled across both of them here.
 Very cool indeed.

 for “The Curious Case of Captain Jonathan Baker”